Front Range Fed

 This strawberry whipped cream recipe is perfect as is, but here are some ways you can mix it up, or substitutions you might want to try.

 • Try other berries.
-Use other berries, like raspberries, lemon, or cherry for a different taste.
+Use other berries, like raspberries, lemon, or cherries, for a different taste.

 • Use freeze-dried strawberries.
 While fresh strawberries are preferred for this recipe, you can experiment with freeze-dried strawberries for a different texture and flavor profile.